johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-03-17-the-surprisingly-happy-tale-of-visual.md

 ![](http://2.bp.blogspot.com/-Ns9-ZoCzyxU/UxiVe83GQAI/AAAAAAAAAik/9rJiv7c3gOA/s320/EverythingFails.png)

-](<http://2.bp.blogspot.com/-Ns9-ZoCzyxU/UxiVe83GQAI/AAAAAAAAAik/9rJiv7c3gOA/s1600/EverythingFails.png>)All fail.
+All fail.
 This makes me sad.
 All the errors say “Can’t find variable: Player in file”.
 Hmmm.
 Why?
 Dammit I’m actually going to have to read the [documentation](<https://chutzpah.codeplex.com/wikipage?title=Chutzpah%20File%20References&referringTitle=Documentation>)...
 It turns out the issue can be happily resolved by adding these 3 references to the top of PlayerSpec.js:

 ```js
 /// <reference path="../src/Player.js" />